 One of the most important features of an email marketing tool is the autoresponder.
 You can send email sequences to your subscribers at fixed timings/ intervals.

 There are many scenarios where you can use an autoresponder.
 For example, welcome emails after signup or a weekly newsletter.

 GetResponse has unparalleled autoresponder functionality at a low rate.
 It helps you send out:

 - Time-based emails (at regular intervals/ on a certain date), and

 - Action-based emails (triggered by opens/ clicks/ a completed transaction)

-This is one of the best features GetResponse has to offer, and I’m pretty impressed by it.
+This is one of the best features GetResponse offers, and I’m pretty impressed by it.

 2. Marketing Automation (My Rating: 5/5 Stars)

 The marketing automation functionality is available for GetResponse’s Plus plan and higher.
 It allows you to automate your marketing workflows using a drag-and-drop builder.

 You can get it to perform specific tasks based on triggers or user actions (such as clicking a link).